 Contrary to popular teachings about unity in marriage, the Bible teaches that unity in marriage is primarily dependent on the actions, reactions and attitudes of a wife toward her husband and only secondarily on the behavior of the husband.

 There are a lot of concepts that are given in marriage books today to try and help couples achieve unity.
-Some of these concepts, like unconditional love and forgiveness would even be supported by the Bible.
+Some of these concepts, like choosing to act in loving ways toward our spouse and forgiving our spouse in spite of our feelings would even be supported by the Bible.
 But unfortunately, as with many other things – most teachings today on how to have unity in marriage mix truth with error.

 God wants couples to unify by becoming one flesh in marriage